 Is a Heat Pump the Right Choice in Maryland?

 Each and every HVAC option provides unique advantages and disadvantages, so it is ideal to speak with a professional about what works best for your preferences and needs.
-That said, heat pumps (both air-source and geothermal) work exceptionally well in Maryland!
+That said, heat pumps work exceptionally well in Maryland!
 Our extremes aren’t extreme enough to impact the performance of the system, and heat pumps are very energy-efficient and cost-effective to operate.

 Some of the most noteworthy advantages of a heat pump include: